carlilek/io-500-script/README.md

 # Files

+  * prepare.sh: This file downloads all the necessary software packages and attempts to build them.
   * io-500-gen.sh: This file generates an io-500.sh for execution based on a configuration file.
 Run it with: ./io-500-gen.sh <CONFIG>
   * Configuration files:
     - config-normal.sh: A regular configuration file using stonewalling and large amounts of data.